top of page

 It was a handsome design with a striking colour palette, now available strictly as a two door.
 Contrasting white wheels featured, with low-profile Bridgestone rubber and a colour matched rear spoiler.

 But it was the mechanicals that really set this iteration apart and brought it to parity, if not ahead, of the few competitors it had at the time.
-Gone was the B6 and in its place slotted a Mazda sourced BPT 1.8L twin-cam turbocharged 4-cylinder.
+Gone was the B6 and in its place was a Mazda sourced BPT 1.8L twin-cam turbocharged 4-cylinder.
 Outputs shot up to 117kw and 209Nm of torque.

 Interior Accomodations of the Ford Australia KF Laser TX-3